instadeepai/jumanji/README.md

 ## Quickstart ⚡

-Practitioners will find Jumanji's interface familiar as it combines the widely adopted [OpenAI Gym](https://github.com/openai/gym) and [DeepMind Environment](https://github.com/deepmind/dm_env) interfaces.
+RL practitioners will find Jumanji's interface familiar as it combines the widely adopted [OpenAI Gym](https://github.com/openai/gym) and [DeepMind Environment](https://github.com/deepmind/dm_env) interfaces.
 From OpenAI Gym, we adopted the idea of a `registry` and the `render` method,